Te Aro: Cuba Street and Cuba Mall

+Courtenay Place

+Courtenay Place is one of the main streets in Te Aro.
+It runs east to west from Kent and Cambridge Terraces near the base of Mount Victoria to the intersection of Manners, Dixon and Taranaki Streets at Te Aro Park.
+Courtenay Place is known as an entertainment and nightlife district and has many theatres, bars and restaurants.
+Formerly it was also the site of large wholesale fruit and vegetable markets.
+The warehouses holding the markets have been converted into apartments, offices and entertainment venues.

 Historic churches

 St Mary of the Angels (opened 1922) is a Catholic church in Boulcott Street, built in concrete and brick in a Gothic style.

 St John's at 176 Willis Street s a Presbyterian church.
 It is built of wood in a Gothic style, and opened in 1885.

 Further along at 211 Willis Street is St Peter's, another wooden church built in a Gothic style.
 St Peter's was opened in 1879 for the Anglican community.
+The first church on the site was opened in 1848.

 Wesley Methodist Church at 75 Taranaki Street was opened in 1880.
 It is built of wood and combines Gothic elements with Classical and Romanesque features.
 Wesley Church is currently used by Pacific Island congregations.

 St John's, St Peter's and Wesley Church were all designed by architect Thomas Turnbull.

 The Congregational Church on the corner of Cambridge Terrace and Lorne Street (formerly known as 'Ritson's Corner') was designed by William Fielding and opened in 1917.
-The church is made of brick in a "truncated from of Edwardian Gothic, known in Australia as Federation Gothic".
+The church is made of brick in a "truncated form of Edwardian Gothic, known in Australia as Federation Gothic".
 At the rear of the church is an annex used for Sunday School.

 'Taj Mahal'

 'Taj Mahal' is the nickname of a building on the median strip between Kent and Cambridge Terraces and Courtenay Place and Wakefield Street.
 The building was constructed in 1928 and opened in July 1929 as public toilets for tram passengers.
 With a dome at each end, the building quickly became known as the Taj Mahal.
 In 1966 the toilets were finally closed due to difficulty of access and lack of use.
 The building was saved from demolition by public protest, and since then has been used successively as storage for Downstage Theatre, an art gallery, and as home to various bars and restaurants.
 The Taj was formerly part of the beat for gay men looking for anonymous sex, and students have held capping stunts there.
 Stephen Oliver wrote a poem called 'The ballad of the Taj Mahal' about the building's varying uses.

+Since 2004 it has been home to The Welsh Dragon Bar, the first Welsh pub in the Southern Hemisphere.